Miracloon/pflotran-documentation/user_guide/cards/simulation_cards/checkpoint_card.rst

 FORMAT <string>
  Indicates the checkpoint file format.
 Only <string> = BINARY or HDF5 supported.
  If FORMAT is not specified, the default format is BINARY.

+TIME_UNITS <time_unit>
+ By default, the time units for checkpoint files are consistent with the time units for all output.
+This card allows one to override the default time units so that checkpoint files are in a different unit of time.

 **If a periodic timestep is chosen, checkpoint files will be named** **"pflotran-ts<int>.chk", where "ts" stands for timestep, and <int> is the**